-Tracy Carluccio, Deputy Director, Delaware Riverkeeper Network, 215-692-2329
+Tracy Carluccio, Deputy Director, Delaware Riverkeeper Network, tracy@delawareriverkeeper.org (mobile): 215.692.2329

-Enviro Groups Request Veto of Logging Bill
+Environmental Groups Request Veto of Logging Bill

-A coalition of environmental groups has asked Governor Christie to veto S1085/A2837, a bill allowing for commercial logging on public lands.
-If signed, the legislation would open up some of the most environmentally sensitive areas in our state to logging.
+Trenton, New Jersey - A coalition of environmental groups has asked the Governor to veto S1085/A2837, a bill allowing for commercial logging on public lands.
+If signed the legislation would open up some of the most environmentally sensitive areas in our state to logging.
 The bill requires that a "forest stewardship" plan be prepared for each state park.
 Organizations are concerned that the bill would hurt our open spaces, biodiversity in our forests, public access, and pristine resources people have worked for decades to protect.
 The Assembly passed the bill by a slim margin last week, sending the legislation to the Governor's desk.